-Ending HIV presents the first Christchurch PrEP Community Forum on Tuesday June 27th, at Pegasus Arms, 14 Oxford Terrace.
-The event will provide an upfront and honest space to find out more about PrEP (Pre-exposure Prophylaxis) – a daily pill that provides protection from HIV.
+Ending HIV presents the first Wellington PrEP Community Forum on Thursday November 16th, at S&M's Cocktail Bar, 176 Cuba St. The event will provide an upfront and honest space to find out more about PrEP (Pre-Exposure Prophylaxis) – a daily pill that provides protection from HIV.

-You can hear from the leader of the New Zealand PrEP Study, someone living with HIV, a PrEP user and an HIV prevention specialist.
-Doors open at 5.30pm, with the Panel and Q&A session running from 7 – 9pm.
+You can hear from a doctor prescribing PrEP in NZ, a current PrEP user, someone living with HIV and Jason Myers, Executive Director of NZAF.
+Doors open at 6.15pm, with the Panel and Q&A session running from 7.30-9pm.

 PrEP (Pre-exposure Prophylaxis) is a pill taken once a day by an HIV negative person that provides protection from HIV.
 PrEP is likely to become more readily available in New Zealand in the near future, which is why Ending HIV is hosting forums for our community to find out more about PrEP.

 PrEP is a bit more complicated than condoms.
 It’s a medication and so needs to be taken under the supervision of a doctor – which involves regular check-ups.
 It’s also a drug used to treat HIV (Truvada) so it’s really important that you get tested for HIV before starting PrEP.
 If not, you run the risk of acquiring a drug resistant strain of HIV.

 Because PrEP is so new here, there are only a few doctors in New Zealand who are fully across the new medication.
 One of the leading experts will be speaking at the community forum, so it’s a really great opportunity to ask them any questions you might have about PrEP.

 It’s important to be aware that PrEP only targets HIV and does not provide protection against any other STIs.
 There are some particularly unpleasant STIs around at the moment including syphilis and some strains of gonorrhoea that are resistant to traditional treatments.